turingschool/front-end-curriculum/lessons/module-4/server-side-testing.md

 })
 ```

-The `students.js` file just contains an array of student objects, and we are loading the contents of this file into a local variable in our server called `app.locals.students`.
+The `students.js` file contains an array of student objects, and we are loading the contents of this file into a local server variable called `app.locals.students`.
 Imagine this `app.locals.students` is our database.
+Here is more on [app.locals](https://expressjs.com/en/api.html#app.locals).

 Now let's add our testing tools from the terminal.